 Following Theodore Lyman’s death in 1839, the property was inherited by his eldest son, George Williams Lyman (1786-1880).
 After graduating from Harvard in 1806, George continued in the shipping business, trading in China and Europe.
 But with shipping prospects diminished by the 1807 embargo and the War of 1812, George embarked on new pursuits.
 During his lifetime, he was involved with a group called the Boston Associates in the creation of New England’s textile mills, and served as a director of the Boston and Lowell Railroad and a director of the Columbian Bank, as president of the Massachusetts Hospital Life Insurance Company, and of the Massachusetts Society for Promoting Agriculture.
 His first wife was Elizabeth Gray Otis, the daughter of Harrison Gray Otis and Sally Foster Otis, prominent Bostonians who built a Federal-style mansion in Boston's Bowdoin Square, now owned by Historic New England.
 After Elizabeth’s death in 1824, George married Anne Pratt, a niece of his mother’s.
 His family, like Theodore’s, was large, with two sons and a daughter from his first marriage followed by two daughters and a son from his second.

-To the three children of his second marriage, George Lyman gave land on the hill north of above his Waltham estate where he and Anne had summered before moving to The Vale, building for each of them in the 1860s a summer home there and thereby creating a family compound around which the bonds of family became even more deeply rooted in the ancestral retreat.
+To the three children of his second marriage, George Lyman gave land on the hill north of his Waltham estate where he and Anne had summered before moving to The Vale.
+This allowed each of them to build a summer home there in the 1860s, creating a family compound around which the bonds of family became even more deeply rooted in the ancestral retreat.
 The growing families of Arthur Theodore Lyman (1832-1915), and his sisters Sarah (Mrs. Philip H. Sears) and Lydia (Mrs. Robert Treat Paine) were a delight to George and Anne Lyman.

-Upon George's death, the estate was purchased by his eldest son by his second wife, Arthur, as the oldest son, George T. Lyman, "could not afford it" (according to family accounts) and the next oldest, William Pratt Lyman, had predeceased George.
-To place Arthur T. in the historical context, he entered business during times which included the Panic of 1857 (a dislocation that caused his marriage to Ella Bancroft Lowell to be postponed to 1858), the Civil War, and the post-war recovery years.
-A brilliant student and intellectually gifted, Arthur T. trained as a lawyer but followed in his father’s footsteps, working in the textile industry.
+Upon George's death, the estate was purchased by Arthur, the eldest son from George's second marriage, as the oldest son, George T. Lyman, "could not afford it" (according to family accounts) and the next oldest, William Pratt Lyman, had predeceased George.
+Arthur entered business during times that included the Panic of 1857 (a dislocation that caused his marriage to Ella Bancroft Lowell to be postponed to 1858), the Civil War, and the post-war recovery years.
+A brilliant student, Arthur trained as a lawyer but followed in his father’s footsteps, working in the textile industry.
 He became highly successful, serving in high positions of responsibility for many of the textile mills located in Lowell, Lawrence, and nearby communities.

-Upon Susan Cabot Lyman's death in 1951 at the age of 87, the Lyman's five children inherited the Estate.
+Upon Susan Cabot Lyman's death in 1951 at the age of eighty-seven, the Lymans' five children inherited the estate.
 Seeking to preserve it for others to enjoy, they generously donated it to Historic New England.
 The estate now consists of the mansion, historic greenhouses, carriage house, gardener’s cottage, and thirty-seven acres of gardens and grounds.
 The estate is used primarily for private functions, such as weddings, parties, and corporate events.
-Tours of the mansion are available on the third Saturday of every month from 10 a.m. to 1 p.m. and by appointment, and the mansion is occasionally open for public programs.
-The Lyman Estate Greenhouses are open year-round for casual visitation, group tours, and plant sales.
+Tours of the mansion are available on the third Saturday of every month from 10:00 a.m. to 1:00 p.m. and by appointment, and the mansion is periodically open for lectures and other public programs.
+The Lyman Estate Greenhouses are open year round for casual visitation, group tours, and plant sales.